 ONCE UPON A TIME

-A road trip through the old industrial heart of Western Europe
+A road trip through the postindustrial heart of Western Europe

-It is only when I start photographing the areas around Liège, Charleroi, Genk and Mons in 2015 that I become fascinated by the grandeur of the past, of which the abandoned industrial complexes are a silent witness.
-Driving through these raw, unpolished urban landscapes, I regularly hit the brakes because I have seen something in the corner of my eye that seems so unusual to me that I have to take a picture of it.
+Yet it is not primarily the aesthetics of decay that I want to document.
+Driving through these raw, unpolished urban landscapes, I often hit the brakes because I saw some-thing in the corner of my eye that seems so unusual to me that I have to take a picture of it.
+This is often a 'human' detail in the surreal, post-industrial decor, adding a color-ful, contrasting or poetic element to the environment.